A Jesse James Hideout

 Throughout the 20th century, Archer County experienced ups and downs in its economic growth, with fluctuations in the oil industry affecting the local economy.
 However, the county has maintained its rural character and has continued to be a hub for agriculture, ranching, and oil production.
 Today, Archer County is known for its picturesque landscapes, small towns, and historical sites that showcase its vibrant past.

-This timeline provides a concise overview of the key events in the history of Archer County, Texas.
+This timeline provides a condensed summary of the historical journey of Archer County, Texas.

 • 1800s: Archer County originally inhabited by various Native American tribes.